translate-tools/linguist/README.md

 # Why it better than other translation extensions?

-It's free, open source, supports all translation services and does not collect your personal data.
+It's free, open source, [supports all translation services](./docs/CustomTranslator.md) and does not collect your personal data.

-This extension allows you to not only translate text on pages, but to translate anything you wish and to keep these important translations for yourself.
+This extension allows you to not only translate text on pages, but also translate entered text, keep these important translations for yourself and speak text.
 It's like your personal translator on the internet.

 It is for making life a little more comfortable, for all users of the internet.